antonpetkoff/identifier-suggestion/README.md

 ## Tasks

+Thesis:

+- Guidelines:
+  - Explain what each section is about at the start of the section
+  - Emphasize on your contributions

+- [ ] Evaluation
+  - [ ] Uni-gram Precision, Recall, F1
+  - [ ] n-gram ROUGE
+- [ ] Model
+  - [ ] Seq2Seq Architecture
+    - [ ] 1 or 2 diagrams of it
+  - [ ] Teacher Forcing
+- [ ] Related Work / Literature Review
+- [ ] Experiments
+  - [ ] Explain the table
+  - [ ] Plot learning curves
+  - [ ] Add a snapshot of the embeddings - e.g. t-SNE plot of nearest neighbours of 'stream'
+- [ ] Demonstrate how the IDE extension works
+  - [ ] Add screenshot of the suggestions
+- [ ] Conclusion
+  - [ ] List of contributions
+  - [ ] Future Work
+- [ ] Add references
+- [ ] Abstract
+- [ ] Thesis Goals and Tasks
+- [ ] Thesis Structure for easier navigation
+- [ ] Summary in native language

+- [ ] Clean up remaining TODOs and comments
+- [ ] Ensure that the Figures, Formulas, Tables and References are matching
+- [ ] Final source code and documentation review
+  - [ ] Update this README.md
+- [ ] Final review corrections
+- [ ] Final formatting
+- [ ] Submit

 Fundamentals:

-- [ ] Write!
-  - [x] Describe the dataset
-    - [x] Add some tables and plots of the data for better understanding
-  - [ ] Summarize your research in the Literature Review section
-  - [ ] Describe the evaluation metrics this project has used
-  - [ ] Describe the Seq2Seq architecture and training process
+- [ ] Try to replace the encoder with a Bidirectional LSTM

-  - [ ] Describe experiments
+- [ ] Use custom features like return type, parameters, class name, etc.

-    - [ ] Start by describing your best experiment
-  - [ ] Add visualization of attention weights
+- [ ] Initialization
-  - [ ] Add visualization of embeddings
+  - [ ] Check how the embedding layers and RNNs are initialized

-- [ ] Hyperparameter optimization using random search
+  - [ ] Will Xavier or Random Normal initialization improve training time?
-  - [ ] Sample parameter values (layer sizes, learning rate, regularization rates, etc.)
-  - [ ] Execute 10-20 experiments in parallel (4 at a time)

-- [ ] Consider scheduling custom learning rate decay

 - [ ] Plot embeddings
   - [ ] Reduce the embedding matrices with PCA / t-SNE
   - [ ] Make a 2D/3D Plot with a good (interpretable) sample
   - [ ] Log/Upload the plot in `wandb`

-- [ ] Try to replace the encoder with a Bidirectional LSTM

-- [ ] Use custom features like return type, parameters, class name, etc.

 - [ ] Consider More Regularization
   - [ ] [L2 Regularization of all trainable variables](https://stackoverflow.com/questions/37571514/regularization-for-lstm-in-tensorflow)